mattborn/writes/_posts/2015-10-14-jekyll-pages-prose.md

 You just deployed your site.

 In the background, GitHub is running the Jekyll build process to compile and serve your site.
-After about 10-30 seconds, your site should be available at `http://username.github.io/project-name`.
+After 20 seconds, your site should be available at `http://username.github.io/project-name`.

-If you want to push to your `username.github.io` instead of a project page, the previous command should be `git init && git add . && git commit -m 'Install vanilla Jekyll' && git remote add origin PASTE_HERE && git push -u origin master`.
+If you want to push to your `username.github.io` instead of a project site, the previous command should be `git init && git add . && git commit -m 'Install vanilla Jekyll' && git remote add origin PASTE_HERE && git push -u origin master`.

+> Protip: I keep my blog in a separate project repo so I can manage and deploy this content independently of my home page and other microsites.

 ## Prose.io